RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   Configuring provisioned concurrency would get rid of the "cold start" of the function therefore speeding up the proccess.

 - Create an IAM execution role with the required permissions and attach the IAM role to the Lambda function.

-## Amazon Certificate Manager(ACM)

- To increase the application's performance, the solutions architect should import the SSL certificate into AWS Certificate Manager (ACM) and create an Application Load Balancer with an HTTPS listener that uses the SSL certificate from ACM.
-An Application Load Balancer (ALB) can offload the SSL termination process from the EC2 instances, which can help to increase the compute capacity available for the web application.
-By creating an ALB with an HTTPS listener and using the SSL certificate from ACM, the ALB can handle the SSL termination process, leaving the EC2 instances free to focus on running the web application.

 ## Amazon CloudWatch